daviderestivo/galactic-emacs/README.md

 # emacs-config

 This is my emacs config file.
-Feel free to use it, if you find anything interesting for you in it.
-Below you can find the list of the packages that are installed.
-You might decide to clone the whole repo and use the already installed packages or to use only part of the init.el file and then install the needed packages by yourself.
+Below you can find the list of the packages used.

 ## Required packages